Tablas Island: Language

-Saptos beach in Mabini, San Andres is one of rarest of all because of shoe shaped rock formation.
-It has also white sand.

 Wildlife

 The Wildlife and landscape appears untouched as deep-green vegetation is crossed by rivers and streams.
 A portion of the native forest cover has been removed and converted to coconut plantations, or rough grazing.
 However, the remaining small areas of watershed forest support several species of endemic wildlife that occur only on Tablas, or on just Tablas and Romblon Island.
 These include the Tablas Fantail Rhipidura sauli, the Tablas Drongo Dicrurus menagei, the Romblon Hawk Owl Ninox spilonota, and the Tablas Bulbul Hypsipetes (siquijorensis) cinereiceps.
 The frogs Platymantis_lawtoni and Platymantis levigatus are endangered species endemic to Tablas and other islands of Romblon province.
 In Ferrol at Malcom's Cove, monkeys, sea turtles and the Philippine eagle.
 In Santa Fe the whale shark (the earth's largest fish) is known to breed.
 The waters off Looc teem with numerous species of tropical fish and sea life in the protected sanctuary.
 Binucot Beach has manatee, dolphin and sea turtles.